PierreSenellart/provsql/doc/TODO/continuous_distributions.md

 FROM model_posteriors WHERE param = 'mu_revenue';
 ```

+`quantile` is currently absent from every per-family code path,
+so it is a natural method to land on the abstract `Distribution`
+interface introduced by the §F.1 refactor: the SQL dispatcher
+becomes one virtual call regardless of family, instead of a fresh
+switch on `DistKind` paralleling the existing PDF/CDF/moment
+switches.

 ### B.2 RV-vs-RV analytical comparisons — **[Quick win]**

 `gate_cmp` handles `X < c` brilliantly. `X < Y` for two RVs goes to MC